Pathoschild/smapi-mod-dump/source/Adopt 'n Skin/README.md

 # To Use Adopt & Skin:

 - Uninstall other mods that affect the skins of creatures.
-A&S will take over handling these.
+If you're using A&S on an existing save, call `randomize_creature` once in-game on the affected creatures.
+A&S will take over handling their skins after that.

 - To use skins with A&S (including skins from those other mods you uninstalled), rename the spritesheet `.png` or `.xnb` files as described below.
 A few example skins are included with the download from [Nexus](https://www.nexusmods.com/stardewvalley/mods/4011/).